 - LinkedHashSet(Collection C): Used in initializing the HashSet with the eleements of the collection C

-- LinkedHashSet(int size): Used to intialize the size of the LinkedHashSet with the integer mentioned in the parameter.
+- LinkedHashSet(int size): Used to initialize the size of the LinkedHashSet with the integer mentioned in the parameter.

 - LinkedHashSet(int capacity, float fillRatio): Can be used to initialize both the capacity and the fill ratio, also called the load capacity of the LinkedHashSet with the arguments mentioned in the parameter.
 When the number of elements exceeds the capacity of the hash set is multiplied with the fill ratio thus expanding the capacity of the LinkedHashSet